gchris79/Stryder/README.md

 - **Interactive CLI menu** — easy navigation through all options
 - **Import Stryd CSVs** and store them in a local SQLite database
 - **View every run** with clean tabulated CLI tables
 - **Custom weekly reports** with averages for distance, duration, power, and HR
+- **Single run reports** on metrics like power,pace,ground time, LSS, Cadence and Vertical Oscillation.
-- **Export visual charts** to track mileage, power, and heart rate trends
+- **Export visual charts** to track power, mileage, and LSS trends

 ---